The Stranger (Camus novel): Part 1

 Meursault learns of the death of his mother, who has been living in an old age home in the country.
 He takes time off from work to attend her funeral but seems to show no signs of grief or mourning to the people around him.
 When asked if he wishes to view her body, he declines, and he smokes and drinks regular (white) coffee—not the obligatory black coffee—at the vigil held by the coffin the night before the burial with the caretaker.

 The day after the funeral Meursault returns to Algiers and encounters Marie, a former secretary of his firm.
-The two become re-acquainted, swim together, and that evening watch a comedy film and begin to have an intimate relationship.
+The two become re-acquainted, swim together, and that evening watch a Fernandel film and begin to have an intimate relationship.

-Over the next few days, Meursault helps Raymond Sintès—a neighbor and friend who is rumored to be a pimp, but says he works in a warehouse—to get revenge on a Moorish mistress who, Raymond suspects, has been accepting gifts and money from another man.
-Raymond asks Meursault to write a letter inviting the girl over to Raymond's apartment solely so that he can have sex with her and then spit in her face and throw her out.
+Over the next few days, Meursault helps Raymond Sintès—a neighbor and friend who is rumored to be a pimp, but says he works in a warehouse—to get revenge on an Arab mistress who, Raymond suspects, has been accepting gifts and money from another man.
+Raymond asks Meursault to write a letter inviting the woman over to Raymond's apartment solely so that he can have sex with her and then spit in her face and throw her out.
 While listening to Raymond, Meursault is unfazed by any feelings of empathy, does not express concern that she would be emotionally hurt by this plan and agrees to write the letter.

-The girl visits Raymond on a Sunday morning, and the police get involved when he beats her for slapping him after he tries to kick her out.
-He asks Meursault to testify that the girl had been unfaithful when he is called to the police station, and Meursault agrees.
+The mistress visits Raymond on a Sunday morning, and the police get involved when he beats her for slapping him after he tries to kick her out.
+He asks Meursault to testify that the woman had been unfaithful when he is called to the police station, and Meursault agrees.
 Ultimately, Raymond is let off with a warning.